code-check/challenge-look-and-say/README.md

 If your function is implemented correctly, first 2 test will pass.

-However, if your function is implemented very simple way, the last question eat all your memory.
+However, if your function is implemented in a very simple way, the last question eat all your memory.
 Try to find some optimization.

 Note.